 Tags:

 Why we love it: Get Out was inarguably the most debated film of 2017—a bold, genre-wrapped exploration of the failings, exploitations and injuries wrought by white progressives on their supposed Black “allies.”
 When Spike Lee announced Jordan Peele as the Best Director winner in 2018, it felt like a full-circle moment.

 Film Independent promotes unique independent voices, providing a wide variety of resources to help filmmakers create and advance new work.
-The Film Independent Spirit Awards is our largest fundraiser.
-To support our efforts with a donation, please click here and become a Member of Film Independent here.
+Learn more online and become a Member of Film Independent today.

+Tags: